steve-anunknown/Just-AI/README.md

 The inspiration for the idea was the fact that, almost everywhere, justice administration is too slow and judges get overwhelmed with cases that share many similarities.
 Hopefully, solves a variety of problems:
 * It speeds up the administration of justice.
-* It assists judges with being more objective by providing them with a strict data-oriented sentence that they can adapt to individual cases.
+* It assists judges in being more objective by providing them with a strict data-oriented sentence that they can adapt to individual cases.
-* It allows lawyers to become more affordable, since they can uptake more work.
+* It reduces litigation costs.
 * It encourages citizens to pursue their rights instead of remaining inactive in fear of losing time and money.

 ## How is it used?